enyeeet/PROJECT/README.md

 PART 1
 1. Install the folder named "Part1" onto your computer.
 There should be a total of 2 java files.
 2. If using an IDE, import the folder and open both java files.
-Create a main method (either within one of the provided classes or a separate class) with your desired horse attributes like so:
+Create a main method (in a separate class) with your desired horse attributes like so:

    public class Main {

     public static void main(String[] args) {

-        Race horseRace = new Race(20);    // Create the Race object with a track length of 20 units horseRace.addHorse(new Horse('A', "Thunder", 0.5), 1);
+        Race horseRace = new Race(20);    // Create the Race object with a track length of 20 units

+        horseRace.addHorse(new Horse('A', "Thunder", 0.5), 1);

         horseRace.addHorse(new Horse('B', "Lightning", 0.4), 2);

         horseRace.addHorse(new Horse('C', "Blaze", 0.6), 3);

         horseRace.startRace();

       }
   }

-3. If using command line, navigate to the directory where your files are downloaded, compile the java files into class files using this line: javac Horse.java Race.java Main.java
+4. If using command line, navigate to the directory where your files are downloaded, compile the java files into class files using this line: javac Horse.java Race.java Main.java
-4. Then, run the main method using: java Main
+5. Then, run the main method using: java Main
-5. Note that this textual version is limited to a three lane/horse race.
+6. Note that this textual version is limited to a three lane/horse race.

 PART 2